...

 Pregnancy and Divorce: Can the two mix in Texas?

 Pregnancy and Divorce: Can the two mix in Texas? – Anyone who has gone through a pregnancy, whether a mother or father, can understand the difficulties and stresses associated with the nine-month wait for a baby to be delivered.
 What happens, though, if Divorce is on the horizon for a pregnant woman?
-If you find yourself in a position where you are considering filing for Divorce while pregnant, this blog is for you.
+If pregnant and contemplating divorce, this blog is tailored for you.

 11. 10 Quick Tips About Parental Visitation